duncanmcclean/simple-commerce/docs/addons/digital-products.md

 php artisan vendor:publish --tag="sc-digital-products-config"
 ```

-The config file wil be published to `config/sc-digital-products.php`
+The config file will be published to `config/sc-digital-products.php`

 **That's it!** You're ready to start selling Digital Products with Simple Commerce! 🎉